Rivenatti/MERN-registration-system/README.md

 This full-stack web application was created with use of technologies listed below:

 - BACKEND:
-Node,js, Express.js, MongoDB, JSON Web Token
+Node.js, Express.js, MongoDB, JSON Web Token

 - FRONTEND:
 React, Redux, Material-UI